Ayoub-Glizi-Vicioso/PalmHaven_WEB/README.md

-# Hotel Reservation System
+# Palm Haven - Hotel Reservation System

-## What is Hotel Reservation System?
+## What is Palm Haven ?

 This project is a web-based hotel reservation system developed using JavaScript, PHP, HTML, and CSS.
 It allows users to search for available hotels, view details about each hotel, and make reservations directly through a user-friendly interface.
 The system is designed to be run locally on your machine.